 Accelerometer and gyroscope data reading intervals were the lowest at high CPU load in stationary SamsungS22. ± - significant difference in interval distributions obtained by Z-test (score > 1.645, alpha < 0.05). * - significant mean difference obtained by t-test (p<0.001, n=898) between E1,2 and A1,2 or C1,2. # - significant difference in interval distributions obtained by Z-test (score > 1.645, alpha < 0.05) between E1,2 and A1,2 or C1,2.
 Blue A - 100% charged battery, C – 10% charged battery, E – 100% charged battery with CPU at high load when device was stationary.
 Orange B, D, F – same conditions but when device was moving.
 Indexes 1 or 2 denote Accelerometer or Gyroscope sensor readings, respectively.

-Whisker plot of distributions revealed that longer up to 60ms intervals were again present but to the moderate extent of 17 in total, with 6 for accelerometer and 11 for gyroscope.
+The whisker plot of distributions revealed that longer up to 60ms intervals were again present but to the moderate extent of 17 in total, with 6 for accelerometer and 11 for gyroscope.
 Main difference from Pixel 6a device was the relatively higher duration of these long intervals in Samsung S22 and the presence of much longer, up to 60ms interval in Hi load CPU conditions in gyroscope sensor data.